 For Shadow, increase it to the highest (+100).

-In White and Black panel, there a trick.
-When you moving the slider on white or black panel, hold alt button.
+In the White and Black panels, there is a trick.
+When you moving the slider on the white or black panel, hold the alt button.
 Here the photo turns into black or white.
 Here you can see which part change with the use of black and white slides.

 In White, slide the panel until there is a dot of change of color.
 You heard me, a dot, a small dot.

-In Black, slide the panel until the there some dark color.
-For this one, we want some more dark color.
+In Black, slide the panel until there is some dark color.
+For this one, we want some more dark colors.

 Now we move to the Detail Panel.

 Let’s begin with the Sharpening box.

 In Amount, just make it around 70.

 Then in Masking, just like before, while holding the slider, press the Alt/option.
 With this, we can see where the sharpening applied (the white color).
 Usually, we want to avoid the sky from sharpening.